scoder/lupa/README.txt

 Lupa integrates the LuaJIT2 runtime into CPython.
 It is a partial rewrite of LunaticPython_ in Cython_.
-Note that it is currently lacking a lot of features and testing compared to LunaticPython, so if you need a production-ready Lua integration, use that instead.
+Note that it is currently lacking many features and a lot of testing compared to LunaticPython, so if you need a production-ready Lua integration, use that instead.

 The advantages over LunaticPython are: